Transport in Thiruvananthapuram: Bus

 The Central City Bus Terminal is located at East Fort (Kizhakke kotta), near Padmanabha Swamy temple.
 Intra-city public transport is dominated by the state-owned KSRTC (Kerala State Road Transport Corporation).
 Private bus services are also available within the corporation limits.
 KSRTC city services operate from six depots: City depot, Vikas Bhavan, Peroorkada, Pappanamcode, Kaniyapuram and Vellanad.
 These services were revamped in 2005 with the introduction of modern buses and electronic ticketing.

-KSRTC also operates JnNURM transport services and the Ananthapuri City Fast services for the city.
-It also operates the City Circular, City Shuttle and City Radial services throughout the Thiruvananthapuram Metropolitan Area connecting all the major outskirts of the city.
+KSRTC operates services of various classes like ordinary/Ananthapuri, City Fast, and Fast Passenger in the city.
+KSRTC's City Circular, City Shuttle and City Radial services are operated throughout the Thiruvananthapuram Metropolitan Area, connecting all the major outskirts of the city.

-The Central Inter State bus station is located 1 km away from East Fort at Thampanoor, opposite to Trivandrum Central Railway Station.
-The terminal connects Thiruvananthapuram to all other parts of Kerala as well as other states.
+The Central bus station is located 1 km away from East Fort at Thampanoor, opposite to Thiruvananthapuram Central Railway Station.
+The terminal connects Thiruvananthapuram to the other parts of Kerala as well as to other states.

 Rail

 The Central railway station is located at Thampanoor, 8 km from the airport.
 Six railway stations operate within city limits, including Thiruvananthapuram central station and seven stations that serve the metropolitan area.
-Thiruvananthapuram Pettah, Kochuveli railway station, Kazhakoottam and Veli Railway Stations are located towards the north and Nemom railway station to the south within the city limits.
+Thiruvananthapuram Pettah, Thiruvananthapuram North railway station, Kazhakoottam and Veli Railway Stations are located towards the north and Thiruvananthapuram South railway station to the south within the city limits.
 Kaniyapuram, Murukkumpuzha, Perunguzhi, Chirayinkeezhu, Kadakkavur towards north and Balaramapuram and Neyyattinkara railway stations towards south serves the metropolitan area.

-The city is connected by rail to almost all the major cities like Delhi, Mumbai, Chennai, Bengaluru, Hyderabad, Pune, Madurai, Coimbatore, Trichy etc on daily basis, while cities like Amritsar, Chandigarh, Dehradun, Ahmedabad, Kanpur, Jammu Tawi, Dibrugarh, Lucknow, Bilaspur, Indore, Howrah and Guwahati on weekly/bi/tri weekly basis.
-Kochuveli railway station is a satellite station developed to ease the congestion in the Central Station.
-Thiruvananthapuram is the first major South Indian city on the longest train route towards North in India, Kanyakumari to Jammu and Dibrugarh.
+The city is connected by rail to almost all the major cities like Delhi, Mumbai, Chennai, Bengaluru, Hyderabad, Pune, Madurai, Coimbatore, Trichy etc. on daily basis, while cities like Amritsar, Chandigarh, Dehradun, Ahmedabad, Kanpur, Jammu, Dibrugarh, Lucknow, Bilaspur, Indore, Howrah and Guwahati on weekly/bi/tri weekly basis.
+Thiruvananthapuram North railway station is a satellite station developed to ease the congestion at Thiruvananthapuram Central.
+Thiruvananthapuram is the first major South Indian city on the longest train route towards North in India, Kanyakumari to Dibrugarh.

-There is also a proposal to convert the Nemom Railway Station into a second satellite terminal station for the Thiruvananthapuram Central with more pit lines and maintanance yard.
+There is also a proposal to convert Thiruvananthapuram South railway station into a second satellite terminal station for Thiruvananthapuram Central with more pit lines and a maintenance yard.

 Air

-Trivandrum International Airport offers direct flights to the Middle East, Singapore, Malaysia, Maldives and Sri Lanka.
-Flights can operate under all weather conditions.
+Thiruvananthapuram International Airport offers direct flights to the Middle East, Singapore, Malaysia, Maldives and Sri Lanka.

 The airport is approximately 3.7 km due west from the city center.
-Apart from scheduled flights, many chartered flights from Europe such as First Choice Airways from London Gatwick and Monarch operate during tourist season (around December).
-Thiruvananthapuram airport is the southernmost airport in India and the closest to neighboring countries such as Sri Lanka and Maldives.
+Apart from scheduled flights, many chartered flights from Europe operate during tourist season (around December).

-Terminal, T3 was inaugurated on 12 February 2019 for the operation of international services.
-It has three jet bridges and parking space for eight aircraft.
+Thiruvananthapuram International Airport is the southernmost airport in India and the closest to neighboring countries such as Sri Lanka and Maldives.